ValeWasTaken/Spooky-Bot/README.md

 Spooky Bot (SB) is a multi-purpose Discord bot written in Python 3.6.5

-Version 0.5.4 includes features such as:
+Version 0.5.41 includes features such as:

+- !8ball -- Answers any yes/no/maybe question.
 - !answer question -- Answer any question Wolfram Alpha is capable of.
 - !batfact -- Says a random bat fact!
-- !check cryptocurrency_symbol -- Checks crypto price / info.
+- !crypto cryptocurrency symbol -- Checks crypto price / info.
 - !help -- Generates a list of commands or gives more info on a command.
 - !flip (amount) -- Flips a coin for you.
 - !halloween -- Gives time until Halloween.